datapartnership/datapartnership.github.io/content/updates/partnership-day-2024/index.md

 dev_parter = ["International Monetary Fund", "World Bank", "Inter-American Development Bank", "UNDP" , "OECD" , "CAF" , "EBRD", "Asian Development Bank" ]
 +++

-**Join us for the Development Data Partnership Day on Wednesday, May 15, 2023, from 1:30 p.m. to 5:30 p.m. in person at the [OECD Headquarters & Conference Centre](https://www.oecd.org/conference-centre/access/) in Paris, France.**
+**Join us for the Development Data Partnership Day on Wednesday, May 15, 2024, from 1:30 p.m. to 5:30 p.m.
+CET at the [OECD Headquarters & Conference Centre](https://www.oecd.org/conference-centre/access/) in Paris, France.**

-The Partnership Day is an exclusive event where tech leaders such as Nathan Naido, **Meta's** Director of Public Policy, and Dr. Jason Hickey, **Google's** Head of Research, will share insights on how private-sector collaborations and AI can help tackle development challenges.
-Additionally, Sophie Schmidt, Founder and Publisher of **Rest of World** will offer a unique perspective on how AI impacts developing countries.
+Partnership Day is a unique event where tech companies and international organizations meet to share insights and field stories about their collaborations for public good.
+At this year's Partnership Day, we will hear from Sophie Schmidt, Founder and Publisher of **"Rest of World,"** to learn how AI trends are being felt on the ground in developing countries, as well as Dr. Jason Hickey, **Google'** Head of Research, who will introduce AI-supported civic tools for decision making.
+We will also meet Nathan Naido, **Meta's** Director of Public Policy, who will share Meta's current and future plans for translating company data into meaningful social and economic insights.

-Hear how project collaborations between private companies and international organizations, such as Meta, LinkedIn, Plume Labs, JBA, Planet, EBRD, OECD, IMF, IDB, and the World Bank, reshape how we address international development.
+Partnership Day will also feature our favorite tradition - relay lightning talks - where duos from companies and international organizations will proudly present the results of their collaborations.
+This year's relay talks will feature participants from Meta, LinkedIn, Plume Labs, JBA, EBRD, OECD, IMF, IDB, and the World Bank, and others.

 <p style="text-align:center">
     <button type="button" class="btn btn-outline-info"><a href="https://forms.office.com.mcas.ms/pages/responsepage.aspx?id=wP6iMWsmZ0y1bieW2PWcNnFCsHhxqiNJllqArA6vm_1UME01STJNWlFIV1U3TVcwNzRVRFpQVzY4Qy4u"> Registration